Tales of Christmases Past: The West Wales Derby

 Well, I think the answer is found when we look at a local derby in any sport.
 No matter their positions in their respective leagues, Swansea City always want to beat Cardiff City, Rangers always want to beat Celtic, Lancashire always want to beat Yorkshire, the New York Yankees always want to beat the Mets and the Chicago Bears have been wanting to beat the Green Bay Packers above all others since they first met in 1921.
 It’s all about bragging rights and the closer the rivalry, the better.

-So, in the grand tradition of Mr Dickens, before we can predict the future, we must first take a look back into the past and see why this fixture has become so important to both sets of supporters either side of the River Loughor.
+So, in the grand tradition of Mr Dickens, before we can predict the future, we must first take a look back into the past and see why this Yuletide fixture has become so important to both sets of supporters either side of the River Loughor.

 Before I give you some of the names who represented the Ospreys that day, a quick quiz question for you.
 Can you name the player who captained the team in that match?
 Answer given after the end of the next paragraph.

 So, let’s look at some Ospreys favourites who played down at Stradey back in 2004: Stefan Terblanche, Dave Tiueti, Elvis Seveali’i, Andrew Millward, Barry Williams, Nathan Bonner-Evans and a brief appearance off the replacements bench from Gareth Llewellyn.
-Along with usual suspects, Shane Williams, Adam Jones and Jonathan Thomas, this talented line-up was still not enough to fend off the Scarlets, who took the honours in this first regional derby, 28-15, with their final try being run in by the talented, hugely popular and much missed centre, Matthew J Watkins.
+Along with usual suspects, Shane Williams, Adam Jones & Jonathan Thomas, this talented line-up was still not enough to fend off the Scarlets, who took the honours in that first regional derby, 28-15, with their final try being run in by the talented, hugely popular and much missed centre, Matthew J Watkins.
 Nobody watching that day would’ve guessed that the powerfully built, athletic young man taking the plaudits from his adoring crowd at full-time would tragically be lost to the world so young.

 I’m also sure that the Ospreys captain that afternoon, Scott Gibbs (did you get it right?), didn’t foresee that his team would lose the next encounter as well, with the Scarlets securing the first ‘double’ in the fixture’s history.